wrapperband/TrackMeNot/README.md

 Missing brackets were added to return;

 Zeros were also put before the fractions, e.g. 0.5 to comply with Javascript standards.
+A return  was added to the  function for the case delay = 0.

 ### TrackMeNot Audit : Comparison of Source Code with released version.